akholodenko/pegasus-modal/README.md

     footer: 'sticky', // string; 'sticky', 'none', 'inline' (default) for modal footer display (with prev/next buttons)

-    startScreenIndex: 1 // integer; index of initially loaded component from screen array; default: 0; set to -1 when updating during toggling to keep at current screen when toggling.
+    startScreenIndex: 1, // integer; index of initially loaded component from screen array; default: 0; set to -1 when updating during toggling to keep at current screen when toggling.

-}
+    confirmClose: true, // booloean; display a confirmation overlay to close modal which clicking X; default: false }
 ```